Babies with Down syndrome have an extra copy of chromosome 21, which changes how the brain and body develop.

 Screening tests for Down syndrome include:

 - Blood test.
-This measures levels of plasma protein-A (also called PAPP-A) and a pregnancy hormone called human chorionic gonadotropin (also called HCG) in your blood.
-If your PAPP-A and HCG levels aren’t normal, your baby may have Down syndrome.
+This measures the levels of two proteins in your blood: plasma protein-A (also called PAPP-A) and a pregnancy hormone called human chorionic gonadotropin (also called HCG).
+If these levels are too high or too low, your baby may be at higher risk for Down syndrome.

-- Second trimester.
-You get a maternal blood test (also called quad screen) to measure four substances in your blood: alpha-fetoprotein (AFP), estriol, HCG and inhibin A. The test is usually done at 15 to 22 weeks of pregnancy.
+- Second trimester screening.
+You get a maternal blood test (also called quad screen) to measure up to four substances in your blood that may show a higher risk for Down syndrome: alpha-fetoprotein (AFP), estriol, HCG and inhibin A. A test measuring three of these proteins is called a triple screen, and a test measuring four of these proteins is called a quad screen.
+The test is usually done at 15 to 22 weeks of pregnancy.

 - Cell-free DNA testing (also called noninvasive prenatal screening or testing or NIPT).
-This test checks your blood for your baby’s DNA to see if he may have Down syndrome.
-You can have this test as early as 9 weeks of pregnancy.
-If you’re at high risk of having a baby with Down syndrome, your provider may recommend this test.
-It’s not recommended if you aren't likely to have a baby with a birth defect or if you’re pregnant with multiples (more than one baby, like twins or triplets).
+This test checks your blood for your baby’s DNA to see if he is at higher risk for Down syndrome.
+You can have this test as early as 10 weeks of pregnancy.
+Talk to your provider about whether this test is right for you.

 What diagnostic tests are used for Down syndrome?

-If a diagnostic test for Down syndrome is positive, it means your baby has the condition.
-If it’s negative, your baby doesn’t have Down syndrome.
-Diagnostic tests are called invasive because your provider uses a needle to take a sample of your baby’s blood, amniotic fluid or tissue for testing.
-There is a risk of miscarriage with diagnostic tests.
+During a diagnostic test, your provider uses a needle to take a sample of your baby’s blood, amniotic fluid or tissue for testing.
+There is a small risk of miscarriage with these diagnostic tests.
 Miscarriage is when a baby dies in the womb before 20 weeks of pregnancy.

 Diagnostic tests for Down syndrome include:

 - Chorionic villus sampling (also called CVS).
-This test checks tissue from the placenta to see if a baby has Down syndrome.
+This test checks tissue from the placenta to see if your baby has a genetic condition, like Down syndrome.
 You can get CVS at 10 to 13 weeks of pregnancy.

-- Cordocentesis (also called percutaneous umbilical cord sampling or PUBS).
-Your provider inserts a thin needle into an umbilical cord vein to take a small sample of your baby’s blood to check for chromosome defects.
+- Percutaneous umbilical cord sampling (also called PUBS or cordocentesis).
+This test takes a small amount of your baby’s blood from the umbilical cord to check for chromosome defects.
 You can get this test between 18 and 22 weeks of pregnancy.
-There’s a much greater risk of miscarriage with cordocentesis than with amnio or CVS, so you only get this test if other tests are unclear and your provider can’t confirm your baby has Down syndrome any other way.
+There are greater risks with PUBS than with amnio or CVS, so you only get this test if other tests are unclear and you want to confirm whether or not your baby has Down syndrome.

 How are babies with Down syndrome diagnosed after birth?